ey7/project-three/README.md

 #### Delete a review

-To delete a review, the user can click on the edit review button which sits to the right of each corresponding blog entry.
+To delete a review, the user can click on the delete review button which sits to the right of each corresponding blog entry.
 This will activate a popup delete modal that will ask them if they are sure they want to delete.
 The user has the option to confirm or cancel the delete.
 If delete is chosen a flash message will tell them that the review has been deleted.
 The user will be redirected to the account page where the review will no longer be visible.
 A cancel action just dismisses the modal with no action taken.
 <hr>
 <img src="static/images/deleteModal.png" alt="delete modal" style="max-width:100%;">

-#### Flash alerts to aid the user experience
+#### Flash alerts

 <img src="static/images/errorFlash.png" alt="error flash message" style="max-width:100%;"> <hr>
 Flash messaging for success and warnings have been implemented throughout the site to aid the user experience, particularly where the user interacts with a form for user authetication and CRUD actions.
 For example, green success flash messages tell the user that their actions were successful, while orange warning messages tell them that they were unsuccessful or performing an action that is forbidden.<hr>